 [Regulation 45EA inserted in Gazette 1 Dec 2000 p.
 6768.]

 45EB.
-Duty of owner to reaffix a hull identification number altered, removed or rendered illegible
+Hull identification number altered etc., duty of owner to reaffix

 Where a hull identification number of a registered vessel has, without the approval of the chief executive officer, been altered, removed or rendered illegible (whether accidentally or deliberately), the owner of the vessel commits an offence if the owner does not, as soon as practicable after becoming aware that the number has been altered, removed or rendered illegible, ensure that the number approved by the chief executive officer is reaffixed to the hull of the vessel by a person, and in a form and manner, approved by the chief executive officer.